sabdulramoni2/Deploy-a-managed-K8s-cluster-using-Helm/README.md

 ---

 ## **Features**
+- Linode K8 cluster set up

--	Created K8 cluster on Linode engine.
+  -- Created K8 cluster on Linode engine.
-2. Downloaded the kubeconfig.yaml file to your laptop to access the cluster remotely.
+-		Downloaded the kubeconfig.yaml file to your laptop to access the cluster remotely.
-3. Set the correct permission on the file using, chmod 400 “file name”.
+-		Set the correct permission on the file using, chmod 400 “file name”.
-4. Set kubeconfig.yaml file as an environmental variable.
+- Set kubeconfig.yaml file as an environmental variable.
-5. Export KUBECONFIG= kubeconfig. yaml (LINUX OS).
+- Export KUBECONFIG= kubeconfig. yaml (LINUX OS).
-6. Set KUBECONFIG= kubeconfig. yaml (WINDOWS OS).
+-	Set KUBECONFIG= kubeconfig. yaml (WINDOWS OS).
-7. Run kubectl get node.
+-	Run kubectl get node.
 8. 8.
 SECOND STEP
 9. Deploy MongoDB StatefulSet into the cluster using Helm chart.
 10. Install Helm into the environment.